 2. Raw Meat and Offal

 As you know, protein is the core of a dog's diet.
-For that reason, it is highly recommended that 70 to 80% of your dog's daily meals is meat.
+Thus, feeding your dogs about 70 to 80% of meat is vital.

 Basically, animal flesh does not only contain proteins.
-It also has fats, vitamins and minerals that are beneficial for your four-legged friend.
+It also has nutrients that are beneficial for your four-legged friend.
 However, a pure meat diet is evidently considered incomplete.
 Yes, meat is high in proteins.
 But, it does not have sufficient amounts of vitamins and minerals to meet his dietary needs.
 So, how will you complete the formula?

-A lot of raw feeders recommend that you should also include offal (5 to 10%) in their diet.
-Basically; an animal's internal organ like liver, heart and kidneys are a great source of vitamins and minerals.
+A lot of raw feeders recommend including offal (5 to 10%) in their diet.
+Basically, an animal's internal organs (liver, heart, and kidneys) are great sources of vitamins and minerals.
 Tripe (green) from a grazing animal is also highly recommended.
-It does not only contain nutrients.
-It is also loaded with digestive enzymes and good bacteria that promotes a healthy gut for your beloved canine friend due to the nutrients, digestive enzymes, and good bacteria it contains.
+This food can promote a healthy gut for your beloved canine friend due to the nutrients, digestive enzymes, and good bacteria it contains.

 What about carbohydrates?
 To be honest, this topic is argumentative.
 You may or may not include minimal amounts of grains or other carbohydrate sources in your dog's diet.
 But, keep in mind that your four-legged pet can convert fats and proteins into glucose through the process known as gluconeogenesis.
 So, meat can sustain your pet's energy needs.